ddella/OpenSSL/ECC Key Anatomy/README.md

 The representation of the OID was taken from Microsoft [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gpnap/ff1a8675-0008-408c-ba5f-686a10389adc)
 ![Alt text](/images/key-oid-ecc.jpg "Key pair OID")
 ## OpenSSL ASN.1 Parser
 OpenSSL includes an ASN.1 parser.
 The numbers is the first column are in hexadecimal.
-They represent the byte offset of the binary public key file.
+They represent the byte offset of the binary private key file.
 ```shell
 openssl asn1parse -inform pem -in ecc-private-key.pem
 ```